 - Improved Cardiovascular Health — Heavy drinking can significantly affect the heart and cause harm to its muscles.
 People who drink chronically are at an increased risk of stroke, heart disease, and hypertension.
 Desisting from alcohol can decrease the risk of heart problems and strengthen the heart.

 As the body heals from alcohol abuse, a person will experience gradually more physical benefits of desisting from the substance.
-Some physical changes may take longer than others to be felt.
+Some physical changes may take long term than others to be felt.
 However, generally, stopping drinking can ensure some significant physical health benefits.

 Psychological Changes After Stopping Alcohol Consumption